 Thermoregulation in Homopus signatus

 Relatively low environmental temperatures in winter and spring, when food is available in the Namaqualand winter rainfall region, appear to require considerable basking time for Homopus signatus to elevate body temperatures to levels that can support activity and metabolism.
 This basking time is not available for other activities.
 Currently, several factors might facilitate the species spend a significant amount of its time budget basking.
 However, anthropogenic impacts, including climate change, may alter these factors and consequently behavioural time budgets and body temperatures.
-The aim of this study is to determine if low environmental temperatures are challenging H. signatus at times when food is available, indicating its potential vulnerability for anthropogenic impact.
+The aim of this study was to determine if low environmental temperatures are challenging H. signatus at times when food is available, indicating its potential vulnerability for anthropogenic impact.

 Materials and methods